Tilly Mint Tales

 When I was a little girl, my mum and dad used to call me Tilly Mint.
 It wasn’t my real name, of course.
 We lived in a part of Liverpool called Knotty Ash, and it seemed that all the other little girls in the street were called Tilly Mint, too.
 We moved to the Wirral when I was four, and I still met Tilly Mints from time to time.
 I still do, wherever I go, but they always come from Liverpool.

-Years after I left the area, a Radio Sheffield producer called Dave Sheasby asked me to write some stories for young children, and I knew I wanted to write about a little girl called Tilly Mint.
-I used to tell my children stories about an old lady called Mrs Hardcastle, and I decided to put her in the Tilly Mint stories I was writing.
+Years after I left the area, a Radio Sheffield producer called Dave Sheasby asked me to write some stories for young children.
+I knew I wanted to write about a little girl called Tilly Mint.
+I used to tell my children bedtime stories about old Mrs Hardcastle, and I put her in Tilly Mint Tales too.
 It was only then that I discovered something wonderful about Mrs Hardcastle.
 She could make magic happen!